Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Conclusion and discussions

 In this paper, we propose a method called differential evolution based dual adversarial camouflage to fool human eyes and object detectors simultaneously.
 In this method, we first propose a two-stage training strategy to train the texture that can be pasted on the surface of objects.
 In the first stage, we train the global texture to minimize the discrepancy between the objects and the background environments.
 In the second stage, we train the partial texture, denoted as the local texture, to fool the object detectors.
 In addition, given a 3D object and the maximum number of faces area to optimize, we introduce the DE algorithm to search for the near-optimal area.
 In digital-world experiments including three datasets, our proposed method can obtain the best performance among the comparison methods.
 Compared with pure camouflage, with a slight drop in MSE between the render object and background, our method can improve the adversarial performance, such as ASR largely, from 30$\%$ to about 80$\%$.
 Under the same number of faces to be optimized in the second stage, our proposed method can also improve the ASR by about 5$\%$.
 In addition, experiments show that our proposed end-to-end method can also be easily combined to other scenes and objects.
+Due to material constraints, we did not explore physical experimental effects.
+In future work, we would further study the performance of physical attack of DE$\_$DAC, including realizing the function of real-time colour change and camouflage.